MHavelaar/IAM-ESDMA/README.md

 DUO_VizualisationFile_AssetConnection: EMA visualtion file for the connection of the Road, and Lock.

-FinalModelEMA: SD model, both in mdl (VENSIM), and html.
+MODEL folder: FinalModelEMA: SD model, both in mdl (VENSIM), and html.
 To open mdl, please download the model, and open in VENSIM.

 GENERAL_CalculationFile_basecase: Calculation file including the most important KPI's for the city, harbour, area, economy, lock, and road without asset intervention.